larueli/php-base-image/README.md

 # USER 1420:0 # VERY IMPORTANT : switch back to the default larueli/php-base-image user

 # The workdir for larueli/php-base-image is /var/www/html so you can just do this :
-RUN composer install
+RUN composer install --no-interaction --no-dev --no-ansi && composer dump-autoload --no-dev --classmap-authoritative
 ```

 You can put your scripts inside `/docker-entrypoint-init.d/`.
-They wil be run at each container start.
+They will be run at each container start.

 Don't forget to add a `.dockerignore` in your project, for two reasons :
 * size of your docker image